Last updated: November 20, 2020

 - Avoid contact with sick people

-Experts across the world are continuing to work on a cure for this new strain of Coronavirus and the hope is that, with measures such as those being taken by the Omani government, the disease will be brought under control.
+Experts across the world are continuing to work on a cure for this new strain of coronavirus with a number of vaccines in the final stages of development.
+The hope is that, with measures such as those being taken by the Omani government, the disease will be brought under control.